emilyjspencer/Notes/OOP/OOP.md

 Depending on the species and types of animal, there would need to be different methods for different species and animals i.e. not shared with all animals.
 So new classes can be created to inherit the characteristics of ALL animals and then add the extra characteristics

+* If there are many objects that share a lot of common characteristics - attributes, functions, a superclass can be created which implements these characteristics.
+Then, the other objects can inherit from the superclass - meaning that they will automatically 'inherit' these characteristics.
+* To make each object unique, extra attributes and methods can be added

 # What is the purpose of inheritance?